 Penalties for drug offences are severe and include lengthy prison sentences in local jails.
 This may also include controlled medications if not purchased with a legal prescription.

 People who rent or borrow cars in Mexico are responsible for any illegal items found in those vehicles, even if they were unaware of their presence.
 There are strict rules regarding foreigners driving in Mexico especially in relation to the reporting of accidents and having a relevant insurance policy.
-If you intend to drive within Mexico, you should ensure that you are well-informed of these laws.
+If you intend to drive in Mexico, you should make sure you are well-informed of these laws.

 You can be arrested for possession of Mexican archaeological artefacts.

 It is illegal to enter Mexico, including Mexican waters, with firearms and/or ammunition without having a permit.
 This permit has to be issued by a Mexican embassy or consulate prior to your arrival.
 It cannot be done once you arrive.
 Mexican authorities strictly enforce these rules at all land borders, airports and seaports.